Updated on September 5, 2019, at 9:34 AM

 If you went and conducted a Google search on “IUL costs” you would probably find several articles written by someone who is trying to sell you other vehicles.
 Perhaps a mutual fund or a whole life over an IUL.

-This article aims to educate you on what the true costs are with IULs and why these contracts may make perfect sense for the long term.
+This article and infographic aim to educate you on what the true costs are with IULs and why these contracts may make perfect sense for the long term.

 Charges Deducted from Indexed Universal Life Policies